george24601/notes/ops/k8s/misc.md

 #k8s DNS server

-The DNS server watches the Kubernetes API for new Services and creates a set of DNS records for each Kubernetes also supports DNS SRV (service) records for named ports.
-If the "my-service.my-ns" Service has a port named "http" with protocol TCP, you can do a DNS SRV query for "_http._tcp.my-service.my-ns" to discover the port number for "http"
+The DNS server watches the Kubernetes API for new Services and creates a set of DNS records for each

 When you create a Service, it creates a corresponding DNS entry.
 This entry is of the form <service-name>.<namespace-name>.svc.cluster.local, which means that if a container just uses <service-name>, it will resolve to the service which is local to a namespace.